raspberrypilearning/silly-eyes/en/step_4.md

 title: I don't want these graphic effects
 ---

-To reset your graphics effects at any point, click on the clear graphic effects block in the `Looks`{:class="block3looks"} Blocks menu.
-Clicking the green flag also clears graphic effects.
+To reset your graphics effects at any point, click on the `clear graphic effects`{:class="block3looks"} block in the `Looks`{:class="block3looks"} blocks menu.
+Clicking on the green flag also clears graphic effects.

 ```blocks3
 clear graphic effects